itisnotdone/mydocs/how_to_install_windows_instance_on_kvm.md

-- Download a Windows evaluations
+- Download a Windows evaluations(In this case, windows 10)
 - [Download a virtio drivers for Windows as ISO](https://fedoraproject.org/wiki/Windows_Virtio_Drivers)
 - Open virt-manager
 - [Connection Details] -> [Storate], choose a pool and create a volume